PatchTutorialsForumHelpLinksArchive

 Whats Going On ?

-Recently the network has been suffering attacks from both former developers and disgruntled ex users who have decided amongst themselves that other users of the network are unimportant and only what they want is important, these ppl are currently abusing a few technical holes in the networking system and driving a large number of users from the network and have been doing so since the attacks began, however I know many of you are long term hard core users and will not fold to this kind of mindless activity and so we need to focus on what we can as a community do to mitigate their attacks and what steps can be put in place for the future to prevent further such attacks.
+Recently the network has been suffering attacks from both former 3rd party developers and disgruntled ex users who have decided amongst themselves that other users of the network are unimportant and only what they want is important, these ppl are currently abusing a few technical holes in the networking system and driving a large number of users from the network and have been doing so since the attacks began, however I know many of you are long term hard core users and will not fold to this kind of mindless activity and so we need to focus on what we can as a community do to mitigate their attacks and what steps can be put in place for the future to prevent further such attacks.

 What Are The Attacks ?